Guide to Jewelry 3D Printing

 Competitive Independent Jewelers

 When new technology is finally made available to the public, it usually comes with a high price tag and a complicated interface, restricting it to users with deep pockets and technical savvy.
-Previous generations of 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars.
-Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelers.”
+Previous generations of jewelry 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars of investment that limited them to the largest jewelry manufacturers and casting houses.
+Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelry makers.”

-The lower cost and higher-quality technology have made the digital workflow a viable method of manufacturing.
+The lower cost and higher-quality jewelry 3D printing technology have made the digital workflow a viable method of manufacturing.
 “In the coming years, we're going to see a growing trend in that segment, with smaller jewelers adopting these technologies and becoming less centralized,” Dudley said.

-This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with resin 3D printing.
-Historically jewelry 3D printing has been dominated by complex and expensive wax printers.
-With affordable desktop printers like the Form 3, the technology is becoming available to more jewelers, especially smaller independent ones.
+This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with castable resin 3D printing.
+Historically jewelry 3D printing has been dominated by complex and expensive wax 3D printers.
+With affordable desktop jewelry 3D printers like the Form 3+, the technology is becoming available to more jewelers, especially smaller independent ones.

-Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, jewelry 3D printing, despite its potential, currently represents a relatively small fraction of the market.
+Owing to the formerly high cost of large-scale jewelry 3D printers and the perceived barrier-to-entry of digital jewelry design, 3D printed jewelry, despite its potential, currently represents a relatively small fraction of the market.

 “SLA resins have a reputation for being cheaper, but also less functional than wax.
 At Formlabs, we're looking to break that impression with products that are more foolproof and eliminate some of the extra work that’s still present in the jeweler's workflow,” Dudley said.